 Is the hot water supplied by the unit stinking like rotten eggs or looking dirty?
 This happens because the anode rod is not eliminating bacteria.
 It can also be a sign of rust.
 It is recommended to check and ensure the root cause is the water heater and not the water supply to your home.

 So, if you notice any of these signs, you should seek the professional services of a plumber.
-It is even better to set up a scheduled maintenance program with your plumber.
+It is even better to get the magnesium anode rod changed and set up a scheduled maintenance program with your plumber.
 This can help ensure that your unit keeps working at its optimal levels at all times.
 The experts will be able to detect any issues before they ever become complicated.